Future of Pediatric Eye Care – Suggestions on a physician’s guide

 - Inability to see well can affect your child’s ability to read.

 - Researchers discovered children ages 4 and 5 with uncorrected farsightedness (hyperopia-the inability to see objects up close) performed poorly on literacy tests relative to those with normal vision.
 The results were reported in an NEI-funded study, Vision in Preschoolers-Hyperopia in Preschoolers (VIP-HIP), which conducted a literacy test on 492 preschool-age children to determine reading skills.

 - A simple check by a vision specialist could help children who experience vision problems by prescribing eyeglasses.

 - It was reported that greater than 174,000 three-to-five year olds had VI in 2015.
 In 2060, a 26 % increase (greater than 220,000 children) in VI is projected.

 - 44% VI cases are among Hispanic children by 2060

 - 22% VI cases are among African American children by 2060

 - As reported in the largest study of childhood eye diseases ever undertaken in the U.S. MEPEDS (Multi-ethnic pediatric eye disease study), prevalence of myopia is highest in African-American children as compared to Asian and Hispanic children.
-Rohit Varma, MD, MPH, principal investigator of the Multi-Ethnic Pediatric Eye Disease (MEPEDS) study and director of the USC Roski Eye Institute, and Dean of the Keck School of Medicine of USC has brought together a team of world experts to study the array of vision disorders among preschool children.
+Rohit Varma, MD, MPH, principal investigator of the Multi-Ethnic Pediatric Eye Disease (MEPEDS) study, has brought together a team of world experts to study the array of vision disorders among preschool children.
 Such comprehensive studies help develop evidence-based guidelines to screen children for common pediatric vision disorders.